simonmichael/hledger/hledger/hledger.m4.md

   "[more correct](investments.html#a-more-correct-entry)" multicommodity transactions (no `@`, multiple commodities, balanced).

+There is another limitation (bug) currently: when a valuation commodity is not specified, prices inferred with `--infer-market-prices` do not help select a default valuation commodity, as `P` prices would.
+So conversion might not happen because no valuation commodity was detected (`--debug=2` will show this).
+To be safe, specify the valuation commmodity, eg:

+- `-X EUR --infer-market-prices`, not `-V --infer-market-prices`
+- `--value=then,EUR --infer-market-prices`, not `--value=then --infer-market-prices`

 ## Valuation commodity

 **When you specify a valuation commodity (`-X COMM` or `--value TYPE,COMM`):**\